Wisconsin Governor Tony Evers Presents Tired Dairy Industry $ 8.5 Million Plan - Mash Viral

 CLOSE Buy a photo

-After the last milking, Marsha Ryan crosses the barn during an auction.
+Mike Thewis cleans corn from a harvester before cutting and cutting the last few acres of corn on his family’s dairy farm in rural Ashland County near Mellen.
+Thewis cultivates with his son, Peter, and his daughter-in-law, Kendra.
 (Photo: Mark Hoffman / Milwaukee Journal Sentinel)

-MADISON – Governor Tony Evers released a $ 8.5 million plan to help preserve the dairy on Thursday as its farmers face the loss of generations of work or worse – their lives.
+MADISON – Governor Tony Evers released a $ 8.5 million plan to help preserve the dairy on Thursday as its farmers face the loss of generations of work, or worse – for their lives.

 Democratic governor called Republican-controlled Legislative Building on Capitol Hill next week to pass eight bills to boost exports, encourage farmers to diversify and relieve stress of sudden failure .